Cooling System Repair in Naples, FL

 Thermostat: A thermostat controls how much flow of coolant should go through the engine by opening and closing at ideal temperatures.
 If an engine runs cold all the time, it can actually operate with less efficiency and if the engine runs too hot you can be facing major damage to the engine by overheating.
 A thermostat can fail in either an open or closed position.

-Water Pump: Your water pump is either operates by the fan belt or the timing belt on some vehicles.
-The water pump is what helps moves coolant from the radiator, through the engine, and back into the radiator.
+Water Pump: Your water pump is either operated by the fan belt or the timing belt on some vehicles.
+The water pump is what helps move coolant from the radiator, through the engine, and back into the radiator.

 Coolant: Coolant also called Anti-Freeze, coolant serves many purposes not just during the winter as it's common name implies, coolant (Anti-Freeze) prevents freezing, but it also provides lubrication to the water pump, thermostat, hoses and radiator; increases water boiling-point and prevents rust and scale from forming in your engine cooling system.
 Coolant should be changed on a mileage or number of years basis.
 PH level is critical to keeping your coolant from becoming a metal eating acidic fluid that will cause severe damage to your engine cooling system components.